Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture Three - Mongols in China, The Yuan Dynasty.md

 ## Completely relevant quotes
 Late dog what?
-"I kept thinking of sheep pulling little carts, I couldn't get that idea out of my head" - Chang, *Lecture 3* "Sheep were used as bubble wrap"
+"I kept thinking of sheep pulling little carts, I couldn't get that idea out of my head" - Chang, *Lecture 3* "Sheep were used as bubble wrap" - Chang, *Lecture 3*